Copacabana (nightclub): After the 1970s

 In 1992, then-owner Peter Dorn moved the club from its original location to 617 West 57th Street.
 Dorn charged landlord Nicola Biase with "not liking Hispanics", the stated reason for the move.

 In 2001, the club was forced to move for a third time to 560 West 34th Street and Eleventh Avenue on the west side of Manhattan, when its landlord terminated its lease early to build office towers on the site.
 Since then it has presented mostly hip-hop and salsa acts.

 On January 20, 2007, the club announced that it would have to move by July 1 because its current location was condemned due to the construction of the extension of the 7 line of the New York City Subway, as well as the construction of the now-cancelled World Product Center.
 June 30 of the same year was the last night the club was open, with El Gran Combo performing there.
 From late 2007 until the club reopened in 2011, the club was sharing space with the Columbus 72 nightclub, which shares the same owners.

-In April 2010, the club owners were approved for a liquor license to operate the club in a new location at 760-766 8th Avenue, on the second and third floors.
+In April 2010, the club owners were approved for a liquor license to operate the club in a new location at 760–766 8th Avenue, on the second and third floors.
 In November 2010, the club owners were granted permission to allow dancing by restaurant patrons as well as the general public, not limited to private parties and catered events.
 On July 12, 2011, the club re-opened to the public in Times Square at 268 West 47th Street.
 The first performer at the new location was world-renowned salsa musician Willie Colón.

 On May 26, 2020, the club announced that it had closed due to the COVID-19 pandemic, and that it planned to reopen in 2021 at another location.
-It eventually reopened in February 2022 at 625 West 51st Street under the direction of Ruben Carbera.
+It eventually reopened in February 2022 at 625 West 51st Street under the direction of Ruben Cabrera.